joshmarinacci/meowlang/blog4/blog4.md

 block, so the extra brackets do that.
 In the future we could make the top level brackets implicit, but for now it's better to be explicit.

-# conclusion
+# Conclusion in 180 Lines

 We now have a real language with conditionals, loops, and function calls.
 It has enough power to write and execute real code.
 Anything else we want our language to do should be possible just by creating more user defined functions.

 I hope through this blog series you have seen both how powerful Ohm is, and how easy it is to create your own language.
+Meow is currently 180 lines of code; and that's without any crazy esoteric Javascript hacking.
+The implementation is very straight forward and understandable.

 From this base there are a lot of things you could add to Meow.
 Experiment with new syntax, numbers with units, or asynchronous calls.
 Embed it in a webpage or cross-generate code for an embedded processor.
 Almost anything you want to do is just a few parser rules away.